smaremanda/add-in-docs/essentials/create-a-task-pane-or-content-add-in-for-word-or-excel-by-using-a-text-editor.md

 # Create a task pane or content add-in for Word or Excel by using a text editor
-Create a simple Office Add-in by using a text editor.

  _**Applies to:** apps for Office | Excel | Office Add-ins | Word_